nlmixr2/nlmixr2rpt/README.md

 [![CRAN checks](https://cranchecks.info/badges/summary/nlmixr2rpt)](https://cran.r-project.org/web/checks/check_results_nlmixr2rpt.html)
 --> <!-- badges: end -->

-Templated Word and PowerPoint reporting for `nlmixr`
+Templated Word and PowerPoint reporting for `nlmixr2`

 ## Overview

-The purpose of this package is to automate the reporting of analyses performed in the `nlmixr` package in both PowerPoint and Word.
+The purpose of this package is to automate the reporting of analyses performed in the `nlmixr2` package in both PowerPoint and Word.
 This is accomplished with a yaml file that contains specifications for report elements (figures and tables) as well as the contents of Word and PowerPoint documents.
 Internal templates for both the documents and the